 Left untreated, depression is incredibly dangerous for older adults.
 It is the leading risk factor for suicide, which has been continuously rising in the United States

-To address the growing concerns surrounding older adults and mental health, Hearts at Home In Home Care recommends the following:
+To address the growing concerns surrounding aging adults and mental health, Hearts at Home In Home Care recommends the following:

 - Watch out for warning signs.
 Keep an eye out for feelings of guilt, hopelessness, helplessness, pessimism, irritability, or worthlessness, loss in interest in rewarding activities, changes in sleeping or eating habits, fatigue, or struggles to concentrate and remember details, and particularly if there are any thoughts of suicide expressed.